18 Event Invitation Emails Proven To Work

-Looking for some email inspiration?
-Read this list of event invitation email examples to learn what goes into creating an effective message.
+Looking for a bit of promotional inspiration?
+Read this list of event invitation email examples to learn what goes into creating an effective message to turn your audience into attendees.

 Many factors come into play when crafting an event invitation.
-We’ve compiled a list of exceptional event invitation examples and organized them based on qualities that constitute a great email.
-The last category, X-factor, is where we placed all of the emails that didn’t quite fit in the other buckets but were still exceptional in their own right.
+We’ve compiled a list of exceptional event invitation examples and organized them based on qualities that constitute a great email: driving action, promoting your brand, keeping it simple, and getting engagement.
+The last category, X-factor, is for those event invitation emails that just get it, ya know?

 Understanding the impact of emails based on characteristics as opposed to labeling all of them as “good” is a much more effective way to come up with a personalized strategy that aligns with your objectives and email segmentation.
 There are plenty of great emails out there, but the focus of this pieces is to distill why each one is effective and to replicate that into your own email.
 We hope this list helps you to achieve that with your event invitation emails.